Aleck: Sad. Makes you want to laugh.

-The 1973 film wasn't the first adaptation of Harris' book.
-In 1956, the book was adapted for television, starring Paul Newman as Henry, Albert Salmi as Bruce, while a young George Peppard played the ballplayer who sings "Streets of Loredo".
+This wasn't the first screen version of Harris' novel; the year it was published (1956), it was adapted for television as an episode of The U.S. Steel Hour starring Paul Newman as Henry, with Albert Salmi as Bruce and a young George Peppard appearing as the ballplayer who sings "Streets of Laredo".

 Tropes present in this work include: